 4. Regular Employee Training

-Regular employee training is important, regardless of whether it’s general character training, specific remote working training, or product training.
+Regular employee training is important, regardless of whether it’s general character training, compliance training such as on sexual harassment training, specific remote working training, or product training.
 Training offers team members an opportunity to polish their skills and focus on something a bit different than the everyday work routine.
 Be sure to share the progress your team members are making to boost morale.

 5. Push for Video Calls